-The seminar on energy modelling in Tokyo for the year 2019 will be held on 23-31 October 2019.
+The seminar on energy modelling in Tokyo for the year 2020 will be held on 7-11 December 2020.

-The cooperation course at Waseda University will continue for three more years from 2019 to 2021 based upon research results of the APEC Energy Demand and Supply Outlook 7th Edition.
+The cooperation course at Waseda University will continue for two more years from 2020 to 2021 based upon research results of the APEC Energy Demand and Supply Outlook 7th Edition.
+However, the course is suspended in 2020 due to the COVID-19 pandemic.